ellinorjohansson/quote-generator/README.md

 # Quote Generator

-Quote Generator is a simple and clean app built with HTML, Sass, and TypeScript.
+Quote Generator is a simple generator built with HTML, Sass, and TypeScript.
 The app displays inspiring, funny, or thoughtful quotes one at a time.

 ## Table of Contents